Listen: Rabbi Goldblum

-At times, we tend to attribute familiar traits to a tzaddik.
-We tend to forget that the tzaddik has nullified every trace of fear from himself and that he is Hashem's emissary on earth to return creation to its original source.
-Here are the enlightening words of Rabbi Yehuda Asher Goldblum about the sacred knowledge of our teacher, the esteemed tzaddik Rabbi Eliezer Berland shlit"a.
+Sometimes we tend to attribute traits to the tzaddik that are familiar to us.
+We tend to forget that the tzaddik has nullified every shred of fear within himself and that he is the messenger of Hashem on earth to return creation to its source.
+Here are the sobering words of Rabbi Yehuda Asher Goldblum regarding the holy consciousness of our teacher, the gaon and tzaddik, Rabbi Eliezer Berland shlit"a.

 Subscribe to Our Newsletter